tv2/mediatech-logger/README.md

 Setting the environment variable LOG_LEVEL overrides the log level from the NODE_ENV setup, this can come in handy when you need to enable e.g. debugging logs in a production environment.

-### @tv2media/web-logger
+### @tv2media/logger/web

-The DefaultLogger is using the environment variable NODE_ENV to determine which log level and format which will be used.
+The `DefaultLogger` is using the environment variable ENV to determine which log level and format which will be used.
 The current setup is the following.

 ```bash
 window.env.ENV=production            # format = JSON, log level = warn